 This is why it’s extremely important to dilute your essential oils before use.
 Always start with a very low concentration, you can always ramp it up if your skin is not showing signs of irritation.
 Start off by adding 1-2 drops of essential oil to 3 tablespoons of your carrier oil.

 Essential oils can also cause “sensitized” skin which shouldn’t be confused with sensitive skin.
 Your skin can become sensitized after being repeatedly exposed to aggravating ingredients like fragrant oils. (source)

 What are the benefits of essential oils in skincare?

 Essential oils differ from enriching oils like jojoba, carrot seed, rosehip, and avocado oil.
 Seed/vegetable sourced oils are rich in skin-benefiting fatty acids, vitamins, and minerals while essential oils are usually pure fragrance.
 Essential oils are distilled through an extraction process that leaves behind all of the potential fatty acids and minerals of the original plant.

 Oils like rosehip oil and carrot seed oil have substantial benefits when applied to the skin but when you get right down to it, essential oils are almost always just thrown in as a fragrance.
 If you want to incorporate the awesomeness that is rosehip oil in your skin routine I recommend this oil by InstaNatural.
 It’s chock full of Vitamin A and helps fight signs of aging.

-These essential oils in skincare should be avoided!
+Citrus derived essential oils in skincare should be used with caution.

 Citrus oils (including orange, lime, lemon, grapefruit, and bergamot) have an added risk: they can cause photosensitization, meaning they react with the sun to cause phototoxic burns.
 Other essential oils that can cause photosensitivity include:

 - Angelica Root (Angelica archangelica)